k-barton/komodor/README.md

 * Problems with connection with Komodo server in R may cause R will not exit properly (at least on Windows) and need to kill the R process (happens very rarely though).
-* Connection timeout on longer operations: prompt is shown as if the calculation in R has finished and no output will be shown.
+* Connection timeout on longer operations: a prompt is shown as if the calculation in R has finished and no output will be shown.
 There does not seem to be a way to set socket timeout in Tcl.
-* R object browser has to be refreshed manually (click sidebar's refresh button) This is for performance, otherwise a list of object would have to be passed after each operation.
+* R object browser has to be refreshed manually (click sidebar's refresh button) This is for performance, yet it may become an option in future version.
 * Syntax highlighting: when R is a sub-language (in Rd or Rmarkdown files), the colouring dissappears occassionally.
 This seems to be related to brace counting in UDL (`spush_check`/`spop_check`, possibly a bug in Komodo).